Won: A California court ruled the CCC’s permit denials violated local ordinances.

 Both properties were hooked up to water service in 2001, and both Al and Ralph have been paying water customers ever since.
 In line with the LCP’s moratorium exemption and after careful review that included environmental impact reports and testimony from the Cambria Community Services District, the County approved development permits for both properties.

 Nevertheless, with complete disregard for the LCP’s clearly stated exception, the CCC reversed their county-approved permits.
-Al and Ralph are now unable to build their homes on their lots in built-out subdivisions.
+Because of that surprising reversal, Al and Ralph were unable to build their homes on their lots in built-out subdivisions.

-Represented by PLF at no charge, Al and Ralph are challenging the CCC’s permit denials in state courts.
+Represented by PLF at no charge, Al and Ralph filed a lawsuit challenging the CCC’s permit denials in state courts.

 What’s At Stake?